F. Murray Abraham: Career

-Film and television
+1960s-1978: Early roles

-Abraham made his screen debut as an usher in the George C. Scott comedy They Might Be Giants (1971).
-He can be seen as one of the undercover police officers along with Al Pacino in Sidney Lumet's Serpico (1973), and in television roles including the bad guy in one fourth-season episode of Kojak ("The Godson").
-He played a cabdriver in the theatrical version of The Prisoner of Second Avenue (1975), a mechanic in the theatrical version of The Sunshine Boys (1975), and a police officer in the film All the President's Men (1976).
+Abraham began his professional acting career on the stage, debuting in a Los Angeles production of Ray Bradbury's The Wonderful Ice Cream Suit in 1965.
+He made his Broadway debut in the 1968 play The Man in the Glass Booth.
+He made his film debut as an usher in the George C. Scott comedy They Might Be Giants (1971).
+He can be seen as one of the undercover police officers along with Al Pacino in Sidney Lumet's Serpico (1973) and in television roles including the bad guy in one fourth-season episode of Kojak ("The Godson").
+His early film roles include small parts as a cabdriver in the theatrical version of Neil Simon's The Prisoner of Second Avenue (1975), a mechanic in the theatrical version of Simon's The Sunshine Boys (1975).
+He also played a police officer in the Alan J. Pakula Watergate film All the President's Men (1976), and acted in the comedy films The Ritz (1976) opposite Rita Moreno and The Big Fix (1978) alongside Richard Dreyfuss.

 By the mid-1970s, he also had steady employment doing commercials and voice-overs.
 Most notably, he played "the leaf", one of four costumed characters, in television and print commercials for Fruit of the Loom underwear.
 In 1978, he gave up this work.
 Frustrated with the lack of substantial roles, he said: "No one was taking my acting seriously.
 I figured if I didn't do it, then I'd have no right to the dreams I've always had."
 His wife, Kate Hannan, went to work as an assistant and Abraham became a "house husband".
 As he described it: "I cooked and cleaned and took care of the kids.
 It was very rough on my macho idea of life.
 But it was the best thing that ever happened to me."